The Emptiness of Family: A Guide to Engaged Parenting.

-- I will take refuge in the Four Immeasurables.
-Without dogma or expectation, my parenting will embody equanimity, Loving-kindness, Compassion and Joy.
+2. I will take refuge in the Four Immeasurables.
+Without dogma or expectation, my parenting will embody equanimity, loving-kindness, compassion, and joy.
 May I be a cause of happiness and experience it with my child.
 May I be free of clinging and the suffering it brings.
-May I feel and express bliss by seeing this as they are and not how I wish them to be.
+May I feel and express bliss by seeing them as they are and not how I wish them to be.
 May I be free from bias and anger.

-- I will not know what I am doing.
+1. I will not know what I am doing.
 All moments are novel and free from attachments.
 Each new challenge is birthed by new experiences.
 These challenges are not good nor are they bad.
-They will arise, provide a moment to meet them with compassion tempered by wisdom and then fall away.
-When I miss these moments, I miss a moment of practice, an engagement that will never arise again.
+They will arise, provide a moment to meet them with compassion tempered by wisdom, and then fall away.
+When I miss these moments, I miss a moment of practice—an engagement that will never arise again.

 1. Watch my actions and words.
 As moments to practice and guide my children arise, I have to understand that everything I do will have effects.
-Even if I am not directly addressing my children, the way I address strangers, my wife and my friends build a template for how they will treat others.
-How I respond to should come from experience, compassion and kindness with a sense of accomplishing the same with my words and actions.
-How do my actions look though the lens of my child’s eyes?
+Even if I am not directly addressing my children, the way I address strangers, my partner, and my friends build a template for how they will treat others.
+How I respond to should come from experience, compassion, and kindness with a sense of accomplishing the same with my words and actions?
+How do my actions look through the lens of my child’s eyes?

 4. Accept change.
-That same daughter that loved the constant hugs is feeling more independent now.
+That same daughter who loved the constant hugs is feeling more independent now.
 She will tell me to go away and leave her alone.
 My interactions need to relate directly to her own needs and not my own expectations.
-There is no way to fight this change just accept it and provide the support and guidance that is needed.
+There is no way to fight this change; just accept it and provide the support and guidance that is needed.

 6. Don’t bully.
 If what you are doing would get you punched if you did it to an adult then don’t do it.
 Simple.
 Don’t hit, insult, berate or intimidate.
 Buddha had plenty to say regarding violence but I like the following…